Julio. A. Aguirre-Ghiso, Ph.D.

 Maria Soledad Sosa, Ph.D.

-Studies the role of p38 signaling in controlling the expression and function of transcription factors in the retinoic acid signaling pathway important for induction of tumor dormancy in HNSCC.
-She also develops a project studying how p38 signaling influences early dissemination in breast cancer.
+Studies the role of p38 and NR2F1 signaling in controlling the expression and function of transcription factors in the retinoic acid signaling pathway important for induction of tumor dormancy in HNSCC, breast and prostate tumors.
+She has also developed a project studying how p38 and NR2F1 signaling influences early dissemination in breast cancer.

 Julio.
 A. Aguirre-Ghiso, MSc, PhD